-3 the GDPR, See Article of available at https://eur-lex.europa.eu/legalcontent/EN/TXT/PDF/?uri=CELEX:32016R0679&from=EN debtholders vis-à-vis other creditors, or even between equityholders and shareholders.
+See Section 3, Article GDPR. https://eur-lex.europa.eu/legalcontent/EN/TXT/PDF/?uri=CELEX:32016R0679&from=EN debtholders vis-à-vis other creditors, or even between equityholders and shareholders.
 In these cases, we believe that the solution should depend on whether the white paper mentions something.
 If the white paper does not specify how debtokenholders should be paid, they should be paid as general unsecured creditors.
 Therefore, they will be paid pro rata according to the pari passu principle.
 Likewise, equity-tokenholders would be paid ahead of shareholders, since the latter is the one legally entitled to the company's residual assets.